TheWilmster/OnwardsAndUpwardsDX-Decomp/README.md

 ## Requirements
 GameMaker Studio 2 (IDE 2023.11.129 Runtime 2023.11.1.60)

-Steamworks SDK version 1.55 (or recent)
+Steamworks SDK version 1.55 (or recent) - You only need this if you intend to keep the steamworks compatibility for the game.